dotnet/docs-maui/docs/fundamentals/dependency-injection.md

 ---
 title: Dependency injection in .NET MAUI
-description: Learn how to perform dependency injection in a .NET MAUI app, to decouple concrete types from the code that depends on these types. ms.date: 01/15/2024
+description: Learn how to inject dependencies in a .NET MAUI app, to decouple concrete types from the code that depends on these types. ms.date: 01/15/2024
 ---